These festive tributes to Bavarian tradition put the oompah into fall.

 © Beth Gauper

 Sept.
-6-7, 13-14, 20-21 and 27-28, Oktoberfest in Glendale, Wis.
-This festival on the northern edge of Milwaukee, held by the Bavarian Soccer Club and United German Societies, is the oldest in the Midwest.
-It includes folk dancing, sing-alongs, yodeling and brass bands.
+6-7, 13-14, 20-21 and 27-28 and Oct.
+4-5, Oktoberfest in Glendale, Wis.
+This festival on the northern edge of Milwaukee was held in Heidelberg Park through 2015 and now is at the Bavarian Bierhaus.
+It's the oldest in the Midwest.

 Sept.
 14, Oktoberfest at the Essen Haus in Madison.
 This beer-centric restaurant near Capitol Square offers German food, music and family games.